Michaelangel007/blog/README.md

 NOTE: I have NOT read "The Google Story" so my time frame may be off but the overall gist should be accurate:

 * http://www.thegooglestory.com/fromthebook.html

+## Special Thanks

+* Jason, Matthew, and Wayne for positive feedback.